frequently asked questions

 Yes.
 If you are homeless or are about to become homeless, please contact or visit The Whitechapel Centre during opening hours where you will be seen by one of our Housing Advisers.
 You do not need an appointment; but you may have a short wait before you are seen depending on the number of people waiting to be seen.

-Agencies can discuss a case or refer someone by telephoning us on 0151 207 7617 and asking for Duty Advice or by downloading a referral form here.
-If you are referred to us by someone else, a worker from The Whitechapel will contact you at the earliest opportunity to assess your need.
+Agencies can discuss a case by telephoning us on 0151 207 7617 and asking for our Duty Adviser.
+If you are referred to us by someone else, and that agency has asked us to speak to you direct, a worker from The Whitechapel Centre will contact you at the earliest opportunity to discuss your options.

 If you are under 16, you should contact the police or local social services department who form part of your local council.

 If you are over 16 years and are homeless, the city council has a duty to assess your homelessness status and to make a decision whether they have a duty to re-house you.
 If they decide that they do not have a duty to house you, they still have a duty to provide you with advice and assistance to assist you in finding your own accommodation.

 A rough sleeper said you can’t help because he’s not allowed to bring his dog with him.
 Why not?

 Dogs are allowed in our services.
 We recognise that many rough sleepers have dogs and they can provide comfort and companionship.
 We have a dog policy which allows rough sleepers to bring their dogs onto our premises while they are using our services, having a meal or meeting their support worker.